 Screen student’s vision with age-appropriate, evidence-based tools and procedures, including optotypes (symbols, letters, or numbers) and/or instruments.

-Characteristics of tests of recognition of visual acuity for screening the vision of children age 3 through 5 years (36 to <72 months) (2017)
+Characteristics of Tests of Recognition of Visual Acuity for Screening the Vision of Children Ages 3-5 years (36 to <72 months)

-Prevent Blindness Position Statement on School-aged Vision Screening and Eye Health Programs (2015).
+Prevent Blindness Position Statement on School-Aged Vision Screening and Eye Health Programs

 5. Standardized Approach for Re-Screening